interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 ### Operation

-The interledger protocol implements one basic function: addressing.
+The central function of the interledger protocol is to provide addressing across different ledgers.

-The interledger modules use the addresses carried in the interledger header to transmit interledger payments toward their destinations.
-The selection of a path for transmission is called routing.

-The model of operation is that an interledger module resides in each host engaged in interledger communication and in each connector that interconnects ledgers.
-These modules share common rules for interpreting address fields.
-In addition, these modules (especially in connectors) have procedures for making routing decisions and other functions.
+Each host sending and receiving interledger payments has an interledger module that uses the addresses in the interledger header to transmit interledger payments toward their destinations.
+Interledger modules share common rules for interpreting addresses.
+The modules (especially in connectors) also have procedures for making routing decisions and other functions.

 The interledger protocol treats each interledger payment as an independent entity unrelated to any other interledger payment.
 There are no connections or channels (virtual or otherwise).